 - **one head of garlic included in one of the meal bags

 Chop the cashews and put them in a medium saucepan.
 Cover with water by 2 inches, add a pinch of salt, and bring to a boil.
 Adjust the heat so the water bubbles steadily, cover, and cook for 10 minutes.
-Add the peas, cover, and cook, stirring occasionally until they’re tender, 25 to 30 minutes more.
+Add the split peas, cover, and cook, stirring occasionally until they’re tender, 25 to 30 minutes more.

 Scrub and trim the potatoes.
 Put them in a medium saucepan with enough water to cover by 2 inches and a large pinch of salt and bring to a boil.
 Adjust the heat so the water bubbles steadily and cook, stirring once, until they’re barely fork-tender, 15 to 20 minutes.
 Rinse and trim the green beans.
 When the potatoes are ready, add the beans and cook until they’re bright green, 2 or 3 minutes.
 Drain the vegetables and rinse with cold water until they’re cool to the touch.